Simulation Based Composite Likelihood: Simulation Based Composite Likelihood: SimBa-CL

-\begin{proof} The proof requires the Data Processing inequality, a Taylor expansion of the function $f\left (z\right )=\log\left (1+z\right )$ and Jensen's inequality.
-The full proof is available in the supplementary material. \end{proof}
+\begin{proof} The proof requires the Data Processing inequality, a Taylor expansion of the function $f\left (z\right )=\log\left (1+z\right )$, and Jensen's inequality.
+The full proof is available in Section A.2 of the supplementary material. \end{proof}

 From Theorem \ref{thm:KL_bound} we can observe that the approximation improves when: (i) $N$ increases; and (ii) the expected variance of the interaction term across dimensions decreases.
-Hence, our SimBa-CL without feedback will be more or less the same as the SimBa-CL with feedback whenever we are considering a sufficiently large $N$ and not too noisy scenario.
+Hence, our SimBa-CL without feedback will be more or less the same as the SimBa-CL with feedback whenever we are considering a sufficiently large $N$ and when changing the state on one dimension does not affect the other dimensions too much.

-\subsection{SimBa-CL on general partitions}
+\subsection{SimBa-CL on General Partitions}

 Up until now, we have implicitly assumed that approximating $p\left (y_{[T]}\right )$ involves a product of marginals across all dimensions.
-However, it is worth considering that a complete factorization across $[N]$ might not be the optimal choice, and potentially disregarding interdependencies among dimensions.
+However, it is worth considering that a complete factorization across $[N]$ might not be the optimal choice.
+For example, when considering an epidemic model with households, it may be better to factorize over households rather than individuals, due to the strong dependencies within each household.

-It is hence not too difficult to imagine the existence of a more suitable factorization that better captures interdimensional interactions.
-Specifically, we consider a partition $\mathcal{K}$ on $[N]$ and reformulate our likelihood approximation as follows:
+Consider a partition $\mathcal{K}$ on $[N]$ and reformulate our likelihood approximation as follows:

-where on the left we have the actual product of the true marginals and on the right $\tilde{p}_{\mathcal{K}}$ denotes the generalization of $\tilde{p}$.
+where on the top we have the actual product of the true marginals and on the bottom $\tilde{p}_{\mathcal{K}}$ denotes the generalization of $\tilde{p}$.
 As for SimBa-CL with and without feedback we can reformulate our marginals and approximate marginals as a simulation from the model followed by an HMM likelihood:

-As it can be extrapolated from \eqref{eq:simba_general_part}, the likelihood approximations are now including all the interaction inside $K$, while still enforcing some form of factorisation.